A Guide to the Eviction Process in Denver, Colorado

 Illegal activity belongs to a different category.

-If the tenant fails to oblige and cure the violation within the time stipulated, you can move to court and file an eviction lawsuit.
+If the tenant fails to oblige and cure the violation within the time stipulated, then the landlord can move to court and file an eviction lawsuit.

 Notice to Quit for Tenants Who Have No Written Lease or Rental Agreement

-Just because a tenant has no written lease or rental agreement doesn’t mean you can evict them without notice.
-The state of Colorado requires that you provide them with the following eviction notices prior to beginning an eviction action.
+Just because a tenant has no written rental or lease agreement doesn’t mean you can evict them without eviction notice.
+The state of Colorado requires that you provide them with the proper notice, prior to beginning an eviction action.

-• 1-Day Notice to Quit.
+• 1-Day Notice .
 You must serve this on a tenant whose tenancy lasts less than a week.

-• 3-Day Notice to Quit.
+• 3-Day Notice.
 You must use this for tenancies lasting more than a week but less than a month.

-• 21-Day Notice to Quit.
+• 21-Day Notice.
 You must serve this for a month-to-month tenancy that has lasted more than a month, but less than six months.

-• 28-Day Notice to Quit.
+• 28-Day Notice.
 You must serve this on a tenant who lived in your rental unit for more than six months, but less than a year.

-• 91-Day Notice to Quit.
-You must use this notice to evict a tenant whose tenancy or lease lasts at least a year.
+• 91-Day Notice. the landlordmust use this notice to evict a tenant whose tenancy or lease lasts at least a year.

-Again, you can proceed with the eviction process if the tenant doesn’t comply.
+Again, the landlord can proceed with the eviction if the tenant doesn’t comply.

 Notice to Quit for Illegal Activity